-The portfolio managers are primarily responsible for the day-to-day operation of each Fund.
+The portfolio managers are jointly and primarily responsible for the day-to-day operation of each Fund.
 Mr. Fitzpatrick has served as the applicable Fund's portfolio manager since that Fund's inception in December 2009.
 Mr. Dunbar has served as the applicable Fund's portfolio manager since May 2020.
+In addition, Mr. Simmons, Mr. Casey, and Mr. Cline, have served as the Funds' portfolio manager since 2024.
 More information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of securities in each Fund is included in the SAI.

 C.T.
+Fitzpatrick, CFA

-Fitzpatrick.
-Mr. Fitzpatrick, as the Chief Investment Officer of Vulcan and the portfolio manager for each Fund, leads Vulcan's research team, which is responsible for stock selection.
-As the Funds' sole portfolio manager, Mr. Fitzpatrick has discretion over each Fund's assets and exercises final investment decision-making for each Fund.
+Mr. Fitzpatrick, as the Chief Investment Officer of Vulcan and a portfolio manager for each Fund, leads Vulcan's research team, which is responsible for stock selection.
+As the Chief Investment Officer, Mr. Fitzpatrick has discretion over each Fund's assets and has final investment decisionmaking for each Fund.
 In addition, Mr. Fitzpatrick oversees the structuring of portfolios for consistency with each Fund's guidelines and regulatory requirements.
-Mr. Fitzpatrick is the Founder of Vulcan and has been the Chief Executive Officer and Chief Investment Officer of Vulcan since 2007.
+Mr. Fitzpatrick is the Founder of Vulcan and has been the Chief Investment Officer of Vulcan since 2007.
 Prior to founding Vulcan in 2007, Mr. Fitzpatrick was a principal and portfolio manager at Southeastern Asset Management from 1990 to 2007.

-McGavock Dunbar, CFA.
+McGavock Dunbar, CFA

 Mr. Dunbar, as the Director of Research and a portfolio manager for the Funds, assists Mr. Fitzpatrick in managing Vulcan's research team, which is responsible for stock selection.
 As an additional portfolio manager for the Funds, Mr. Dunbar can exercise discretion over each Fund's assets and works with Mr. Fitzpatrick to assist in final investment decision-making for each Fund.
 In addition, Mr. Dunbar assists in the structuring of portfolios for consistency with each Fund's guidelines and regulatory requirements.
 Mr. Dunbar is a Principal of Vulcan and has been an Analyst at Vulcan since 2010.
-Prior to founding Vulcan in 2010, Mr. Dunbar was an Associate in the investment banking department at Susquehanna International Group.
+Prior to joining Vulcan in 2010, Mr. Dunbar was an Associate in the investment banking department at Susquehanna International Group.